kyaiooiayk/ML-AI-DS-4-Finance/README.md

 ***

 ## Most requested skills
-List of requirements as read from job posts on LinkedIn.
+List of requirements as read from job posts on `LinkedIn`.

 - [Junior Quant Jobs Beginning a career in Financial Engineering after a PhD](https://www.quantstart.com/articles/Junior-Quant-Jobs-Beginning-a-career-in-Financial-Engineering-after-a-PhD/)
 - Proficiency at operating within a Big Data environment: Hadoop, Spark/PySpark, Hive